-Auto Stop is a tool that automatically protects your investments against significant losses.
-This can be very useful when used in combination with Auto Invest and ensure that your assets are protected.
+Auto Stop is particularly useful when you want to safeguard your investments against significant losses.
+It is recommended to use Auto Stop in combination with Auto Invest to ensure that your assets are protected automatically.

-Anny will not place a stop loss order if the signal doesn't contain stop loss instructions.
+Anny will not place a stop-loss order if the signal you receive does not contain specific stop-loss instructions.

 - Stop-limit margin

 For safety, Anny will automatically place a STOP MARKET order whenever this type of order is available on the exchange.
 For example, on Binance/SPOT, STOP MARKET is not available, but on Binance/FUTURES, it is.

 - You can add a margin between the stop price and the exit price to increase the likelihood of order execution.

 - Your selected margin will be used to calculate the limit price of the stop order.
 For example:

 The signal stop price is 0.00001234 and you set a margin of 0.5%, the stop price remains at 0.00001234, while the limit price is calculated as 0.00001228 (0.5% below the stop price).

 With the current volatility in the markets and ongoing battles between retail and institutions stop hunting became a hot topic.
 To fight against stop hunting the Anny offers two options to trigger the stop loss order: